AirCloudy/Related-Tracks/README.md

     - Likes associated with the song
     - Reposts associated with the song

+- Example of returned data
+    -

 POST /songs
 - Inserts a new song into the database

 POST /likes?song=songid&user=userid
 - Creates a new like entry from a specific user for the specified song ID

-DELETE /likes/song/:songid/user/:userid
+DELETE /likes?song=songid&user=userid
 - Removes the like entry for the specified song ID at the specified user ID

-POST /reposts/song/:songid/user/:userid
+POST /reposts?song=songid&user=userid
 - Creates a new repost entry from a specific user for the specified song ID

-DELETE /reposts/song/:songid/user/:userid
+DELETE /reposts?song=songid&user=userid
 - Removes the repost entry for the specified song ID at the specified user ID

 PUT /songs/:songid